pyth-network/pyth-crosschain/cosmwasm/README.md

 bash build.sh
 ```

-This command will build and save Pyth contract in the `artifact` directory.
+This command will build and save the Pyth contract in the `artifact` directory.

-Then, to deploy Pyth contract (`pyth_bridge.wasm`), run the following command in the `tools` directory:
+Then, to deploy the Pyth contract (`pyth_bridge.wasm`), run the following command in the `tools` directory:

 ``` sh
 npm ci # Do it only once to install required packages